 > Branded ice cream: It’s what the British call ice lolly and the Americans popsicle.
 This kind of ice cream is being manufactured in factories.

-> Ice parlor ice cream: Usually sold in scoops, this kind is usually being made by the ice cream parlors themselves, or by companies specialized in serving ice cream parlors.
+> Ice cream parlor ice cream: Usually sold in scoops, this kind is usually being made by the ice cream parlors themselves, or by companies specialized in serving ice cream parlors.

 > Soft ice cream: This kind is being sold at McDonald’s, other fast food places, and by street vendors with soft ice cream machines.